Ron Chernow's 'Grant'

 The fatal blows against Grant’s presidency were struck, however, by a Northern Republican, Henry Adams.
 The savage attack he launched against Grant in The Education of Henry Adams, published commercially almost 100 years ago, is still quoted today.
 It reflects the snobbish criticism Adams had articulated privately for decades.

 As I tried to show in my post, Adams’ criticism was made in bad faith.
 Indeed, Adams basically admitted as much in his Education.
-As he belatedly acknowledged, he turned against Grant because one of the president’s cabinet selection, George Boutwell of Massachusetts, was a political rival of his family.
+As he belatedly acknowledged, he turned against Grant because one of the president’s cabinet selections, George Boutwell of Massachusetts, was a political rival of his family.
 Boutwell’s selection, he complained melodramatically, “cut short the life which Adams had laid out for himself in the future” and “meant. . .the total extinction of anyone resembling Henry Adams.”

 In other words, Adams attacked Grant not as good faith political commentator or historian, but as a disappointed office seeker.